-The Program will conduct "co-creative" research and development.
+Figure: Solution-Driven Co-creative R&D Program for SDGs (Scenario creation phase, Solution creation phase) Overview The Program will conduct "co-creative" research and development.
 Therefore, dialogue and collaboration with local communities is essential.
-Researchers at universities (Principal Investigators) and representatives of parties working on social issues in communities (Collaborators) are asked to work together to solve issues.
+Person in charge of R&D (Principal Investigators) and representatives of parties working on social issues in communities (Collaborators) are asked to work together to solve issues.